 Social style: Generally colonial, with an established hierarchy, although you may find solitary rats.

 Daily activity: Nocturnal.
 If populations are very high, they may be active during the day, too.

-Distribution in NY and the Northeast: Widespread, in urban, suburban, and rural areas.
+In Arkansas rats can be found throughout the state.
+Rats can be found in urban, suburban, and rural areas.
 Rats are generally found near people.
 Though many people think of rats as an urban problem, about half of North America’s rats live on farms.

-Habitat: Any building that provides food and shelter, usually in the basement and on the lower floors of the building.
+Any building that provides food and shelter, usually in the basement and on the lower floors of the building.
 They’re found in apartment buildings, homes, kennels, warehouses, stores, slaughterhouses, barns, livestock buildings, silos, granaries, even sewers and dumpsters.
 Rats will nest underneath buildings and concrete slabs, along stream banks, around ponds, and in dumps.
-They like to nest near water.
+Rats usually nest near water.

 Pair bonding style: Rats are polygamous.
 Female raises the young alone.

 Breeding dates: Peaks during the spring and fall.
 Females may breed again within a day or two of birthing and may produce 4–6 litters a year.